By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 In addition, the display type of the current resume book will be set to resume.

-book has its display type set to int
+book has its display type set to int - which is an alias for internship.

 |

 Step 4.
-The user now decides that adding the internship was a mistake, and decides to undo that action by executing the undo
+The user now decides that adding the internship was a mistake, and decides to undo that action by executing the undo command.
+The undo command will call Model#undoResumeBook(), which will shift the currentStatePointer once to the left, pointing it to the previous resume book state, and restores the resume book to that state.

 This resume book state, however, does not has the display type that we want.
-Thus, VersionedResumeBook#setItemsToDisplay()
+Thus, VersionedResumeBook#setItemsToDisplay() will be called to set the current resume book’s

-display type to that of the resume book state one to the right of the currentStatePointer
+display type to that of the resume book state one to the right of the currentStatePointer - which corresponds to the command that just has been undone.

-, thereby allowing these states to stay unmodified throughout
+Note: resumeBookStateList stores resume book states as ReadOnlyResumeBook, thereby allowing these states to stay unmodified throughout

 their life cycle.
-Operations like Model#commitResumeBook()
+Operations like Model#commitResumeBook(), Model#undoResumeBook(), and VersionedResumeBook#setItemsToDisplay() will not

 change any of these state at all.
 Immutable state like this is desirable because it gives rise to fewer bugs and fewer unexpected behaviours.